ijagberg/influx/README.md

 ## Client

+**WARNING:** The client is very rudimentary (it is just a thin and dumb wrapper around an HTTP client), and it is probably better to just write your own instead.

 Enable the `client` feature to gain access to a very simple client struct that simplifies writing and reading data from a specified InfluxDB instance.
-This client is very rudimentary, and it might be better to just use a regular HTTP client instead.

 ### Creating a client